ArminSpahic/MovieTV/README.md

 # MovieTV
-Searching for moves and tv shows
+List of top 10 best rated movies and tv shows according to user votes with genre and description regarding the same.
+Live search also included.

 #How to run the app